mortezakowkabi/jcb-persian-documentation/038-Setup-Site-Edit-View-in-JCB.md

 To enable users to access and edit specific items from the site:

 1. Go to **JCB → Site Views**.
-2. You’ll see:
+2. You'll see:

    * `Looks` (list view)
    * `Looking` (possibly a related view)

-Since the “Look” site edit view was auto-generated, you do not need to create it again.
+Since the "Look" site edit view was auto-generated, you do not need to create it again.
 However, you must manually create **links** to it.

 3. Open **Dynamic GETs** in JCB.
-4. Locate the dynamic get entries for “Looks” and “Looking”.
+4. Locate the dynamic get entries for "Looks" and "Looking".
-5. Edit the “Looks” Dynamic Get — in its **Custom Script** area, check for code that looks like this:
+5. Edit the "Looks" Dynamic Get — in its **Custom Script** area, check for code that looks like this:

    ```php
    if ($cando->get('core.edit')) {